-6.2.7 IID Samples and the Weak Law of Large Numbers
+6.3.3 IID Samples and the Weak Law of Large Numbers

 Imagine a random variable X, obtained by flipping a fair coin and reporting 1 for an H and -1 for a T. We can talk about the probability distribution P(X) of this random variable; we can talk about the expected value that the random variable takes; but the random variable itself doesn't have a value.
 However, if we actually flip a coin, we get either a 1 or a -1.
-This number is often called a sample of the random variable (or of its probability distribution).
-Similarly, if we flipped a coin many times, we'd have a set of numbers (or samples).
+Observing a value is sometimes called a trial.
+The resulting value is often called a sample of the random variable (or of its probability distribution).
+So flipping the coin is a trial, and the number you get is a sample.
+If we flipped a coin many times, we'd have a set of numbers (or samples).
 These numbers would be independent.
 Their histogram would look like P(X).
 Collections of data items like this are important enough to have their own name.

-Assume we have a set of data items x_i such that (a) they are independent; (b) each is produced from the same process; and (c) the histogram of a very large set of data items looks increasingly like the probability distribution P(X) as the number of data items increases.
+Assume we have a set of data items $x_i$ such that (a) they are independent; (b) each is produced from the same process; and (c) the histogram of a very large set of data items looks increasingly like the probability distribution P(X) as the number of data items increases.
 Then we refer to these data items as independent identically distributed samples of P(X); for short, iid samples or even just samples.
+It's worth knowing that it can be a difficult computational problem to get IID samples from some given probability distribution.
 For all of the cases we will deal with, it will be obvious how to get IID samples.
-However, it's worth knowing that obtaining IID samples from arbitrary probability distributions is very difficult.
+Usually, they were generated for us - i.e. somebody flipped the coin, etc.